TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-creating-action-group.md

 ### SMS

-* If you need to send SMS to a country code not currently supported we recommend you use a LogicApp action and configure the LogicApp to use one of the connectors provided that integrates with SMS services.
+* If you need to send SMS to a country code not currently supported, we recommend you use a Logic App action and configure the Logic App to use one of the connectors provided that integrates with SMS services.
 See [an example from the Azure template library](https://azure.microsoft.com/resources/templates/201-alert-to-text-message-with-logic-app/).

 ### Voice

-* If you need to make a voice call to a country code not currently supported you will need to implement a LogicApp, Function or Runbook that interfaces with your voice service provider.
+* If you need to make a voice call to a country code not currently supported you will need to implement a Logic App, Function or Runbook that interfaces with your voice service provider.
 An example using Twilio is available here: https://github.com/jjindrich/jjazure-twilio.

 ### Webhook